 Twelve Capital Event Update

-Twelve Capital continues to closely monitor any catastrophe events and will issue specific updates on any relevant new major events that occur.
+As always, Twelve Capital continues to closely monitor any catastrophe events and will issue specific updates on any relevant new major events which occur.